f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 Loading Tenant Images for New Tenants
 -------------------------------------

-Tenant software images are loaded directly into each chassis partition.
-If you have more than one chassis partition, you’ll need to load tenant images for each one independently.
-The first release of VELOS only supported TMOS v14.1.4, and 15.1.4 support has been added with the release of F5OS v1.2.1.
+Tenant software images are loaded directly into the F5OS platform layer for use in creating new tenants.
+The first release of rSeries only supports TMOS v15.1.5.
 No other TMOS versions are supported other than hotfixes or rollups based on those versions of software.
+Tenant upgrades take place inside the tenants themslves, and images don't need to be loaded into the F5OS layer.

-Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the chassis partition.
+Before deploying any tenant, you must ensure you have a proper tenant software release loaded into F5OS.
 Under **Tenant Management** there is a page for uploading tenant software images.
-There are TMOS images specifically for VELOS.
+There are TMOS images specifically for rSeries.
 Only supported VELOS TMOS releases should be loaded into this system.
-Do not attempt to load older or even newer images unless there are officially supported on VELOS.
+Do not attempt to load older or even newer images unless there are officially supported on rSeries.

 There is an option to **Add** new releases which will open a pop-up window that will ask for remote host, path and optional authentication parameters.
 You may only upload from a remote HTTPS server using the GUI in the current VELOS release.
 The **Tenant Images** page will also indicate of an image is in use by a tenant, and if it is replicated to other blades in the chassis partition.